 All of this VR headset technology, regardless of the differences under the almost literal hood, is enough to power virtual reality worlds.
 So which translates into better games?

-More notable Oculus games out now include Chronos (an RPG), Radial-G: Racing Revolved (futuristic racer), Pinball FX2 VR (a pinball game) and more on the way, like Star Trek: Bridge Crew from Ubisoft and probably even Resident Evil 7 after its 12-month exclusivity deal with PlayStation.
+Other notable Oculus games out now include Chronos (an RPG), Radial-G: Racing Revolved (futuristic racer), Pinball FX2 VR (a pinball game) and more on the way, like Star Trek: Bridge Crew from Ubisoft and probably even Resident Evil 7 after its 12-month exclusivity deal with PlayStation.

 HTC Vive had some 50 launch window games, but no exclusives (many are also on PC sans VR).
 This included bundled games Job Simulator and Fantastic Contraption.
-We enjoyed playing Space Pirate Trainer and Tilt Brush with the Vive headset and its controllers, but HTC's game lineup isn't as striking as core gaming experiences of the Oculus Rift.
+We enjoyed playing Space Pirate Trainer and Tilt Brush with the Vive headset and its controllers, but HTC's game lineup wasn’t as striking as core gaming experiences of the Oculus Rift.

 That can certainly change, as VR developers have more time to craft engrossing virtual reality gameplay, especially given the native Steam support on the Vive.
+On the other hand, with basically every Vive game now compatible with Oculus, thanks to Oculus Touch, the differences in software are effectively diminished.

 As expensive as HTC Vive and Oculus Rift are, the hidden cost is in the computer hardware that's required to start playing any of these graphics-intense games.

 You're going to need a Windows PC with a beefy GPU for the HTC Vive in particular, whose specs require an Nvidia GTX 970 or AMD Radeon RX 480 graphics card at a minimum.
 That's at least $200 (about £158, AU$268) for the graphics card alone.
-The Oculus Rift, on the other hand, is a little less demanding, asking for at least an Nvidia 960.
+The Oculus Rift, on the other hand, is a little less demanding, calling for at least an Nvidia GTX 960.

 Then there's the processor and RAM.
 The Oculus Rift minimum requirements call for an Intel Core i3-6100 or AMD FX-4350 minimum and 8GB of RAM.
 HTC Vive is a little more lenient, calling for that Intel Core i5-4590 or an AMD FX-8350 or greater, and you can squeak by on 4GB of RAM.